I work as full-time

 - If you accidentally open the film back mid-roll, you won’t lose all the photos you’ve already taken.

-- If you double tap the film rewind button (to rewind leaving the leader out), it’s possible to immediately shoot the rest of the unexposed film on an SLR or other camera, as you’l be shooting from the start of the film.
+- If you double tap the film rewind button (to rewind leaving the leader out), it’s possible to immediately shoot the rest of the unexposed film on an SLR or other cameras, as you’ll be shooting from the start of the film.

 If the GR1s shows 10 shots left on the roll, then you know you have ~10 shots to shoot in another camera.